gaurav1der/ai-ml-project-work/submission/module-11/README.md

 | Random Forest Regressor   | Feature importance (relative)       | No             | `feature_importances_`          |
 | HistGradientBoostingRegressor | Permutation importance (relative) | No             | `permutation_importance()`      |

-Understanding these outputs helps you interpret which features drive predictions in each model and supports data-driven business decisions.ave the most significant effect on the target and for interpreting both the direction and size of these effects.
+Understanding these outputs helps you interpret which features drive predictions in each model and supports data-driven business decisions.

 ---

-## 6. Evaluation
+## 7. Evaluation

-### 6.1 Model Comparison Summary
+### 7.1 Model Comparison Summary

 This section summarizes the performance of the three regression models used in the analysis: **Linear Regression**, **Random Forest Regressor**, and **HistGradientBoostingRegressor**.
 The models were evaluated based on two key metrics:
 - **RMSE (Root Mean Squared Error)**: Measures the average prediction error in the same units as the target variable.
 Lower values indicate better performance.